 Here, 'for i=1:length(v)' repeats the calculation for every element in the vector v.
 The function length(vector) determines how many components the vector v has (101 in this case).
 Using loops is not elegant programming, and slows down MATLAB.
 Purists (like CS40 TAs) object to it.
 But I don't care.
-For any seriously computationally intensive calculations I would use a serious programming language like C or Fortran95, not MATLAB.
-Programming languages like Java, C++, or Python are better if you need to work with complicated data structures.
+For any seriously computationally intensive calculations I would use a serious

-10. Matrices in MATLAB
+8. Matrices in MATLAB